+Figure 7.
+Categories of Delivery of PCBs to the Spokane River

-The mass loading rate for PCBs estimated in each source category was estimated using available data and literature values, with the specific calculations provided in Appendix B and results provided below in Table 2 and Figure 4.
+The mass loading rate for PCBs estimated in each source category was estimated using available data and literature values, with the specific calculations provided in LimnoTech (2016a) and results provided below in Table 5 and Figure 8.
 The primary delivery mechanisms of PCBs to the Spokane River were determined to be cumulative loading across all wastewater treatment plants, contaminated groundwater, and stormwater/combined sewer overflows.
-PCB loading from Lake Coeur d’Alene and Spokane River tributaries are of similar magnitude to the other primary delivery mechanisms, due to much higher flow rates but with lower much concentrations of PCBs.
+PCB loading from Lake Coeur d’Alene and Spokane River tributaries is of similar magnitude to the primary delivery mechanisms listed above.
+The loading from Lake Coeur d’Alene and Spokane River is relatively large because they have much higher flow rates than other delivery mechanisms, albeit with lower much concentrations of PCBs.

-Table 3.
+Table 5.
 PCB Loading Rates Estimated for each Delivery Mechanism